imnobodysterror/BasiXenuM/README.md

 443 → nginx (HTTPS required)

-If only 443 exists, test HTTPS first.
+If only port 443 is open, test HTTPS first.

 Example Run